lambda-feedback/shimmy/README.md

 > **Note:** nsjail requires either root or user namespace support.
 In Docker, pass `--privileged` or grant `CAP_SYS_ADMIN`.
 In Kubernetes, configure the pod's security context accordingly.

+#### Constrained hosts (rootless Podman, locked-down Fargate)

+The mount namespace (`CLONE_NEWNS`) is always created — it is what makes the bind-mount filesystem confinement work — but the other namespaces can be turned off for hosts that reject nesting them:

+- If the worker fails to start a thread (`pthread_create ...
+Invalid argument`) or nsjail reports a namespace-setup error, disable the PID / IPC / UTS / cgroup namespaces with `--sandbox-disable-clone-newpid` (and the `-newipc` / `-newuts` / `-newcgroup` variants).
+- `--sandbox-clone-newuser` controls the user namespace. `auto` (default) drops it when shimmy runs as uid 0, which is correct for most container deployments (AWS ECS/Fargate, Kubernetes) where nested `CLONE_NEWUSER` is blocked.
+Under **rootless Podman** the invoking user is mapped to uid 0 inside a user namespace and `CLONE_NEWUSER` *is* needed — set `--sandbox-clone-newuser=enabled` there.
+Use `disabled` to always skip it.
+- Alternatively, run the container rootful, or set up `newuidmap`/`newgidmap`.

 #### Testing sandboxing locally

 The sandbox integration tests verify actual security properties — filesystem isolation, CPU limits, network isolation, and stdio passthrough.
 They skip automatically if `nsjail` is not available.